robbie-cahill/serve-public/README.md

 When you hit the public URL, the request is forwarded through the tunnelmole servers to your local client, then to the express server serving up your folder.
 If that was a bit of a mouthful, heres a diagram:
 ![How Tunnelmole Works](docs/img/how-tunnelmole-works.png)

-#### License
-The code is MIT licensed, you can go ahead and use this in your own projects both open source and commercial.

 #### Contributing
 This is a community project and contributions are welcome.
 See our document on [Contributing](CONTRIBUTING.md) for more info.